JAForbes/blog/posts/backbone-to-mithril.md

 Now remember, our `name` is a function.
 And when we call it with a value, it will be saved internally.
 This function `m.withAttr` will pass `event.currentTarget.value` to our prop whenever they input text into that element.

-You could do the samething with a checkbox:
+You could do the same thing with a checkbox:

 ```js
 m('input[type=checkbox]', {